brutasse/django-ratelimit-backend/docs/index.rst

 .. note::

-    Using custom authentication backends needs you to do an additional configuration step in your settings.
-Check :ref:`custom backends
+    If you use a custom authentication backend, there is an additional configuration step.
+Check the :ref:`custom backends <custom_backends>` section.
-    <custom_backends>`.

 .. toctree::
    :maxdepth: 2